CatherineP37/project_5/README.md

 - As a site user I can contact the business easily.

+- As a store owner I can receive messages from customers.

 Epic - Products

 - As a site user I can easily see what products are for sale.